JustinPatenaude/balticathletics/promotions.md

 ---
 Welcome to our promo page!!

+You are looking at the promo master list.
+It is sorted alphabetically by sport with the miscellaneous stuff at the bottom.

-All products are also sorted by [product category](https://balticathletics.com/products/) in addition to this master list.
+The promo products are also sorted by [product category](https://balticathletics.com/products/).
 If you are looking for a particular sport this is the best way to look.

 These products have no additional shipping charges and are in stock in our warehouse.